Cookie Parser Online

 How do I parse cookies?

 Paste a cookie string (from browser dev tools or Set-Cookie header) into the input field.
-The tool automatically parses it and displays all cookie attributes including name, value, domain, path, expires, secure, httpOnly, and sameSite.
+The tool auto-detects format: multiple cookies (name=value; name2=value2) or a single Set-Cookie header with attributes.
+It decodes values and displays a table with all attributes.

 How do I create a cookie string?

 Use the 'Create Cookie' section to build a cookie string.
-Enter the cookie name and value, then optionally set domain, path, expiration, and security flags.
-The tool generates the complete cookie string you can use in Set-Cookie headers.
+Enter name and value, then optionally set domain, path, expiration, Max-Age, and security flags (Secure, HttpOnly, SameSite, Priority, Partitioned).
+The tool generates a valid Set-Cookie string.

 What cookie attributes are supported?

-The tool supports all standard cookie attributes: Domain, Path, Expires, Max-Age, Secure, HttpOnly, and SameSite.
+The tool supports Domain, Path, Expires, Max-Age, Secure, HttpOnly, SameSite, Priority, and Partitioned.
 You can parse existing cookies or create new ones with any combination of these attributes.

 Can I view my current browser cookies?

 Yes!
 Click 'Load Current Cookies' to load all cookies from the current page.
-This shows you all cookies set for the current domain, which is useful for debugging and development.
+This shows you all cookies set for the current domain, useful for debugging and development.

 Is the cookie parser free to use?